lvcabral/brs-engine/docs/build-from-source.md

 Note that only test files ending in `.test.js` will be executed by `yarn test`.

+If you need to update the snapshots use the command: `npx jest --updateSnapshot`

 ### Cleaning

 Compiled output in `lib/`, `bin/` and `types/` can be removed with the `clean` target: